Does DINOv3 Set a New Medical Vision Standard? Benchmarking 2D and 3D Classification, Segmentation, and Registration: Benchmark Setup

 \textbf{RSNA-Pneumonia} \cite{rsna2018pneumonia} This dataset from the RSNA Pneumonia Detection Challenge consists of 29,700 chest X-ray images for pneumonia classification.
 To ensure a standardized comparison, we follow the data splitting methodology proposed in the MGCA \cite{mgca}, which provides a well-defined protocol for training and testing.

 \textbf{Camelyon16} \cite{Camelyon16} This dataset comprises 399 H\&E-stained lymph node WSIs for breast cancer metastasis detection (tumor vs. normal).
-We adopt a multi-fold cross-validation protocol on Camelyon16 \cite{Camelyon16} test set and additionally report results under the official split for comparability.
+We adopt a 5-fold cross-validation protocol on the Camelyon16 \cite{Camelyon16} training set and additionally report results under the official split for comparability.
 Under the official split (270 train / 129 test slides), we train on the Camelyon16 \cite{Camelyon16} training set and report performance on its official test set.
 To assess cross-cohort generalization, we train models with five different random seeds on Camelyon16 \cite{Camelyon16} and evaluate them on the Camelyon17 \cite{Camelyon17} Unseen subset.

 \textbf{Camelyon17} \cite{Camelyon17} This dataset is a multi-center cohort for pathological N-staging.
 The official training set contains 100 patients with 5 labeled slides per patient.
 Each slide is annotated as negative, micro-metastasis, macro-metastasis, or isolated tumor cells (ITC).
 In our evaluation protocol, we use Camelyon17 \cite{Camelyon17} solely as an out-of-distribution testbed for models trained on Camelyon16 \cite{Camelyon16}.
 Since the official test annotations are unavailable, we evaluate on the official training set.
 Following prior practice \cite{attrimil}, we remove the ITC slides and split Camelyon17 \cite{Camelyon17} into Seen (140 slides) and Unseen (324 slides) subsets based on center overlap with Camelyon16; we report generalization on the Unseen subset in the WSI tumor detection benchmark.